Welcome to Maine Folklife Center

 DigitalCommons at UMaine provides access to the scholarly, educational, and creative works of the University of Maine community.
 It is coordinated by Raymond H. Fogler Library and is supported by the Office of the Senior Vice President and Provost, the College of Education and Human Development, the Honors College, the College of Liberal Arts and Sciences, and the Division of Lifelong Learning.

-We are available to consult with other organizations who are interested in digitizing their collections as well as assist private individuals who want CD/DVD copies of their music or video collections (reel-to-reel, VHS, audio cassette, vinyl) made.
+Though we are not a professional digitizing company, we are available to consult with other organizations who are interested in digitizing their collections as well as assist private individuals who want CD copies of their music collections (reel-to-reel, audio cassette) made.